wakeupthecat/gastona/README.md

 - communications using UDP and an amazing HTTP server integrated

-All these are quite powerful tools for building application and using them with Gastona is really straighforward.
+All these are quite powerful tools for building application and using them with Gastona is really straightforward.

 It is a GPLv3 open source project implemented in java in two variants